 If your body dehydrates during any strenuous physical activity like exercise, performance will suffer.

 You will feel the effects of dehydration when you lose as little as 2% of water content.

-This will result to higher body temperatures, fatigue and loss of motivation.
+It will result in higher body temperatures, fatigue, and loss of motivation.

 10. Positively Affects Blood Pressure

 Researchers at Vanderbilt University Medical Center have discovered that plain water has positive physiological effects.

 They further explained that water “increases the activity of the sympathetic – fight or flight – nervous system.”